 2. Frameless Partitions

-Framed Showering Enclosures
+Framed Enclosures

-Framed bath enclosures are generally made of aluminum or other composite materials with frames running horizontally and vertically on the door.
+Framed bath enclosures are generally made of aluminum or other composite materials, with frames running horizontally and vertically on the door.
 Framed enclosed bath space can be a little hassle when cleaning as framed glass dividers tend to collect water.

-A glass and an aluminum combination can accentuate the bathroom barrier and give it a unique flair of a traditional yet modern washroom.
+A glass and an aluminum combination can accentuate the bathroom barrier and give it the unique flair of a traditional yet modern washroom.
 A polished chrome gloss finish can serve pretty well, too, for a framed washroom door in combination with a type of metal.

-Frameless Partitions
+Frameless Doors

 Frameless doors are often installed in every modern household because of their contemporary appeal.
 These enclosed panels are highly sought after due to their design appeal and beauty.